This post may contain affiliate links. Please read our disclosure policy.

 A few weekends ago, my family and I enjoyed 3 nights in the beautiful, sunny city of Santa Barbara, California.
-As I sit down to type this post and share with you our favorite places we ate and explored, I wish I was already back in Santa Barbara!
+As I sit down to type this Santa Barbara Travel Guide and share with you our favorite places we ate and explored, I wish I was already back in Santa Barbara!

-I think when most people think of Santa Barbara, the first thing that come to their minds is Wine Country, and boy is the wine country beautiful.
-But Santa Barbara is an absolutely beautiful beach side city that has even more to offer than it’s delicious wine.
+I think when most people think of Santa Barbara, the first thing that comes to their minds is Wine Country, and boy is the wine country beautiful.
+But Santa Barbara is an absolutely beautiful beachside city that has even more to offer than it’s a delicious wine.
 We took our kiddos with us (4 and 2 years old) and had a fabulous family vacation.
-If you have kiddos and are looking for a great family friendly destination, put Santa Barbara at the top of your list!
+If you have kiddos and are looking for a great family-friendly destination, put Santa Barbara at the top of your list!
 With their small airport right there, it’s easy to fly into, grab a rent car and head directly to the beach.
 We had the best time.

 With two kids in tow, three nights, and four days we were able to accomplish and explore a lot.
 Here is what we did!

 Mony’s Taqueria — All of the tacos were freaking delicious and authentic, and my favorite thing about it? all of the different salsa options to choose from!
 We liked it so much, we ate it twice! haha.
 We grabbed it to-go before heading to the airport!